mindkin/hourfleet/docs/roles.md

 - Creating and maintaining the car profile, including  photos, features, pricing, home location and more
 - Deciding if their car can be automatically booked by Car Borrowers, or if they want to manually approve/decline each booking request
+- Deciding if their car must be pre-booked, or if it can instead be rented immediately without pre-booking.
 - If applicable, manually approving/declining each booking requests
 - Managing any dialog with Car Renters before, during or after a booking
 - Signing off a booking when it has been concluded, including rating the Car Borrower